 Mapule Mzimba is a #WomenInMotion with many passions in life.
-Once a rural, barefoot girl who herded goats, a top priority for her now as the COO of Discovery Bank is to play a role in liberating all women to achieve their highest purpose.
+A top priority for her as the COO of Discovery Bank is to play a role in liberating all women to achieve their highest purpose.

 “I want women to manifest the true greatness they already possess.
 Working together, women can awaken to what we need to do to break free from our fears so that we can become the best we can be,” says Mapule.